Ben-Ed/PdP_SS19/README.md

   *l = new;                                     //*l is now a pointer to our new list element, hence showing again on the first element of our list.
 }
 ```
 With insert, we can add new list elements to the beginning within the given list.
 The original first element will move to the second position, which means it is not the beginning of the list anymore.
-Our new beginning of the list, the element we just added, is referenced by the name of the list => The pointer of the list is a reference to the first element.
+Our new beginning of the list, the element we just added, is referenced by the name of the list.